Write Better Feature Headlines

 • Use acronyms and abbreviations if they’re widely used and unavoidable.
 Avoid alphabet soup.

-• Consider appending the word 'now' or 'today' at the end of it.
+• Consider appending the word 'now' or 'today' at the end of the headline.

 Be Useful